 Design and build

 Office design and build is not based on a specific form of fit out project but does offer a uniquely effective way of delivering projects more quickly and effectively.
-Design and build often offers the simplest way to develop and construct a new workplace.
+Design and build often offer the simplest way to develop and construct a new workplace.
 It is based on an arrangement in which you partner with one firm to design, manage and deliver the project rather than one in which you have to manage several relationships.

 A famous chair inspired by the traditional English club chair, which is produced by Herman Miller and Vitra and has been in continuous production since its launch in the 1950s.

 Describes how systems furniture should adapt to human requirements for comfort and productivity.
 Ergonomics is the science of making things comfy.